Global Warming for Kids

 The EPA’s Student’s Guide to Global Climate Change

 For middle school-aged kids.
 Think like a scientist to uncover the cause of today’s global climate change.
+(This is the landing page for the previous page that was available.
+Information is still available but no longer being updated.)

 Global Warming: Early Warning Signs